-When you are faced with a cancer diagnosis, nutrition can be an important part of your journey.
-Eating a well-balanced menu during and after cancer treatment can help you feel better, maintain your strength, and speed your recovery.
+When you are faced with lymphoma, nutrition can be an important part of your journey.
+Lymphoma is cancer of the lymph nodes which are a mass of tissue that helps protect the body against infection.
+Eating a well-balanced diet during and after cancer treatment can help you feel better, maintain your strength, and speed your recovery.

 Maintain a healthy weight.
 Aim to avoid losing or gaining much weight during treatment.
 Strict dieting is not recommended during cancer treatment.
 Losing weight can lower your energy level and decrease your body’s ability to fight infection.

 Eat small, frequent meals throughout the day.
 Eating frequent small meals will ensure your body is getting enough calories, protein, and nutrients to tolerate treatment.
 Smaller meals may also help to reduce treatment-related side effects such as nausea.
 Try eating 5-6 small meals or “mini” meals about every three hours.